 Before we begin, it’s essential to know the basics of both of these countertop materials.
 Granite is a natural stone that is mined, milled, and polished to create slabs and tiles, making it one of the most popular natural stone countertops.
 Granite can vary in colors and patterns.
 There are no two granite countertops that are identical, because nature doesn’t repeat itself.

-2. Repairs are easier
+2. Repairs Are Easier

 While both materials are durable, quartz is harder than granite, and it's nearly indestructible.
+This means that quartz is more resistant to scratches, chips and cracks.
+Granite, while durable, is more prone to chips, especially along the edges.

 As I mentioned, quartz comes in a wide variety of colors.
 It can mimic the look of other stones, too.
 So, if you love the look of other natural stone countertops like granite or marble, but prefer the quartz advantages, you can get both with quartz.
 You can even make your quartz counters look like white solid surface countertops, except unlike Corian, quartz has a depth and complexity to its appearance that solid surface can’t mimic.